Structure of a Square business

 - Employees.
 Every business has at least one employee entity.
 A business' first employee is the business owner, which has all possible permissions related to the business.

 - Roles.
-Employees besides the business owner can have a role assigned to them that indicates which permissions they have (such as the ability to process refunds with Square Register).
+Employees besides the business owner can have a role assigned to them that indicates which permissions they have (such as the ability to process refunds with Square Point of Sale).

 - Timecards.
 Timecards track the duration of employee shifts.
-Employees can clock in and out from the Square Register app, or via the Connect API.
+Employees can clock in and out from the Square Point of Sale app, or via the Connect API.

 Each of a business' locations has its own distinct transactions and item library.
 Transactions and items never belong directly to a business; they always belong to one of the business' locations.